usgrant4/GHAS_Triage_Evidence_-Assistant/README.md

 This project is designed to be **fast, inexpensive, and unobtrusive**.
 It processes only the minimum SARIF fields needed, deduplicates findings, batches prompt calls, and posts a compact summary to the PR while storing full details as artifacts efficiently.

+This automates security triage by bringing AI-powered analysis directly into the development process.
+Instead of manually digging through security reports, teams get an immediate, prioritized summary of potential vulnerabilities posted as a comment on every pull request.
+This allows developers and reviewers to quickly assess the security impact of their changes, fix issues faster, and make security a seamless part of their daily routine.

 ## Why this exists